 The Plan Administrator and the Claims Administrator may receive rebates for certain drugs that are administered to you in a Physician's office, or at a Hospital or Alternate Facility.
-This includes rebates for those drugs that are administered to you before you meet your Annual Deductible.
-The Plan Administrator and the Claims Administrator do not pass these rebates on to you, nor are they applied to your Annual Deductible or taken into account in determining your Copayments.
+The Plan Administrator and the Claims Administrator do not pass these rebates on to you, nor are they taken into account in determining your Copayments.